FuzzrNet/Fuzzr/README.md

 Support is eventually planned for all platforms except for web.
 As with anything, if you see something you would like to see, or if something seems broken, let us know.
 Contributions take a variety of forms, not just writing code.

-To run the project, all you need to do is [install Rust](https://rustup.rs), check out the code using git, and run `cargo run` in the project directory.
-It's pretty simple compared to other projects, and should work well out of the box easily enough.

 This project is intended to make the web and all web technologies less necessary than they once were by doing what people use the web for in a standardized and hyper-minimal way.

 For more, see our milestones document: [Periodic Project Milestones and Goals](docs/milestones.md)